David-Hien/Unit-3/Project.md

 ### Creating the UI

-The UI (user interface) plays an important role in app development as it provides visuals and the experience.
-However, this process does not highlight my computational skills and for that reason, I decided not to include this in criteria C. Please refer to the [Apendix](https://github.com/David-Hien/Unit-3/blob/main/Project.md#apendix) for the source code.
+The UI (user interface) plays an important role in achieving the success criterias as it provides visuals and makes the interaction with the app’s function much simpler.
+I chose the KivyMD library because it supports OOP (object-oriented programming), which is highly compatible with the application.

 ### Creating the database

-One of the most important components of the application is the database because most of the contents are built from the data stored inside of it.
-The two beings: the users and the shoes.
-I used SQLAlchemy and ORM (object-relational mapping) to serve several functions based on the success criteria, which are: ***create***, ***edit***, ***add***, and ***remove***.
+As the client requested, the app must include a storage system that stores data on the device.
+There are two tables to classify all the information: the users and the shoes.
+I used SQLAlchemy and ORM (object-relational mapping) because it provides an abstraction of database manipulation – the tables are represented by classes, instead of SQL commands.

 #### Making the tables